SimonYde/eTilbudsavis-CLI/README.md

+# Better Tilbudsavis
-# A Better way to receive grocery discounts
+## A Better way to receive grocery discounts